OpenFn/docs/docs/cli.md

 You can find the list of publicly available adaptors [here](/adaptors).

 > Path is the job to load the job from (a .js file or a dir containing a job.js
-> file) For example `openfn execute foo/job.js ` Reads foo/job.js, looks for
+> file) For example `openfn execute hello.js ` Reads hello.js, looks for state
-> state and output in foo
+> and output in foo

 ```
 -i, --autoinstall Auto-install the language adaptor